 Homemade cocktails are becoming an increasing interest of mine.
 While I enjoy trying out new craft cocktails at restaurants and bars, the homemade kind can be just as unique.
-Plus you get to experiment, while trying different spirits and flavor combinations.
-While you’re probably familiar with a Moscow Mule, the Caribbean Mule is a variation that may just become a new favorite.
+Plus you get to experiment while trying different spirits and flavor combinations.
+While you’re probably familiar with a Moscow Mule, the Caribbean Mule with rum is a variation that may just become a new favorite.

 Moscow Mule, Caribbean Mule, Kentucky Mule…what the difference?